ysree/awesome_notes/nutanix/haritej_storage.md

 Raid 0 - Striping (data is distributed ,no protection) Raid 1 - Mirroring ( data is duplicated , 2 copies of data is always written, you will have data protection) Raid 1 - 100 GB file ,200 GB is needed
-Raid 5 - min of 4 hosts is required ,
-100 GB data will require only 133.33 GB ,
-Data reconstruction happens using parity
-Raid6 - 2 failures can be tolerated ,but required min 6 hosts to implemented 100 GB will require 150 GB
+Raid 5 - min of 4 hosts is required , Data reconstruction happens using parity Eg. For 100 GB data will require only 133.33 GB because of parity occupies Raid6 - 2 failures can be tolerated ,but required min 6 hosts to implemented.
+Its a combination of raid 0 and raid 1 eg. 100 GB will require 150 GB

 ----------
 HDD < SSD < Nvme